CookiePPP/papers/README.md

 ![image](https://user-images.githubusercontent.com/42448678/217063373-ab7e0f69-59ce-46a8-9584-76bfdb283607.png)

 Their results are very impressive, outperforming YourTTS, StyleSpeech and matching or exceeding GT in MOS.
-They archieve slightly below GT speaker similarity, but still significantly better than the competition.
+They achieve slightly below GT speaker similarity, but still significantly better than the competition.
 Their CER results might be misleading though since they use a pretrained ASR model to guide their DDPM.

 https://ksw0306.github.io/guided-tts2-demo/